Bhimonw/akudihatinya-backend/docs/README.md

 ### 🤝 **Contributing**

 We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please refer to our [Developer Guide](DEVELOPER_GUIDE.md) for development guidelines.

 ### 📄 **License**